wp-plugins/events-made-easy/readme.txt

 * Feature: added placeholder #_EVENTCATEGORIES_CSS, returning a space-separated list of categories.
            Also, excluding categories is possible, like in #_EVENTCATEGORIES Also added #_LOCATIONCATEGORIES_CSS
+* Feature: added rsvp placeholders #_RESPNICKNAME, #_RESPNICKNAME and attendee placeholders #_ATTENDNICKNAME and #_ATTENDDISPNAME (displays the nickname or displayname for a booker or attendee if the user is a wordpress user)

 = 1.5.40 (2015/05/31) =
 * Bugfix: when deleting a booking, the extra field answers were deleted before the mail was sent, resulting in some placeholders not being replaced in that mail